dh-atlas/white-book/Whitebook.md

 ![Screenshot of the application’s navigation bar.][image15]
 The application’s navigation bar.

 The research product’s web form comprises a set of fields, each corresponding to one of the properties of the Research Product class, as described in the data model.
 The interactive list on the left of the form helps users navigate between the properties.
-For more information about how the form is structured, please refer to the template's subsection.
+For more information about how the form is structured, please refer to the template’s subsection.

 ![Screenshot of the web form of the Research product’s template.][image16]
 Web form of the Research product’s template.